Masoumeh89/CovidSQLAnalysis/README.md

 # CovidSQLAnalysis

-Analysis of COVID-19 Deaths and Vaccination Rates using SQL
+Analysis of COVID-19 Deaths and Vaccination Rates using SQL and Tableau